 Certain pronouncements were issued by the IASB or the IFRS Interpretations Committee and are mandatory for future periods only and as such have not been applied to these condensed interim consolidated financial statements.
-The Company has no plans for early adoption of the following pronouncement and has not yet completed the process of assessing the impact that these standards will have on its consolidated financial statements.
+The Company has no plans for early adoption of the following pronouncement.